Engineering the Future

 Engineering The Future Theme Statement

-EtF students engage in habits of mind, design thinking, and project-based learning through cross-curricular learning experiences to include engineering design, coding, CADD, and robotics.
+EtF students engage in habits of mind, design thinking, and project-based learning through cross-curricular learning experiences to include engineering design, coding, CADD, robotics, wood working, metal working, and leadership skills.
 EtF students learn in hands-on, innovative, and explorative environments while showcasing their learning through curiosity, collaboration, resilience, problem-solving, and systems-thinking.